kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 New API calls by the kube-controller-manager:
 - List and watch for EvictionRequests.
 - Update calls to reconcile EvictionRequest status.
-This is also done by an active 3rd party interceptor.
+This is also done by an active 3rd party responder.
 - At least one `/eviction` call for each EvictionRequest.
 And possibly more with a backoff.
 This should not dramatically increase the apiserver usage, as these calls should be made in similar situations as today.
 Instead of repeating the eviction API call manually with a components/cli (e.g. kubectl drain), it will be done by a controller.

-Interceptor calls and interactions with the Pod and EvictionRequest APIs
+Responder calls and interactions with the Pod and EvictionRequest APIs
 - Alpha1 still locks the mutation of Pod's `.spec.evictionResponders`.
-If the mutability constraint is lifted in the future, it could result in N interceptor registration calls for each pod when it is created, which could result in performance issues.
+If the mutability constraint is lifted in the future, it could result in N responder registration calls for each pod when it is created, which could result in performance issues.
-- There are N interceptors per one EvictionRequest.
-Only one interceptor is instructed to interact with it at a time.
-This interceptor is instructed to update the `.status.interceptors[].heartbeatTime` and the rest of the interceptor status `.status.interceptors[]`.
-We validate the `heartbeatTime` and only allow periodic updates that are 60+ seconds to prevent frequent interceptor status updates.
+- There are N responders per one EvictionRequest.
+Only one responder is instructed to interact with it at a time.
+This responder is instructed to update the `.status.responders[].heartbeatTime` and the rest of the responder status `.status.responders[]`.
+We validate the `heartbeatTime` and only allow periodic updates that are 60+ seconds to prevent frequent responder status updates.

 ###### Will enabling / using this feature result in introducing new API types?